QuantEcon/lecture-source-py/README.md

 "Independent and identically distributed" is abbreviated to "IID".

+The headings should not use math-environment.

+Labels must be written in all small alphabetical letters.
+Avoiding use of special characters in labels will be much appreciated.

 ### Emphasis and Definitions

 Use **bold** for definitions and _italic_ for emphasis.
 For example,